CloudCanal

 The install_on_docker

-Images: Four compressed files with tar extensions under the images directory
+Images: Four compressed files ending with tar in the images directory

-Scripts: Some scripts for managing and maintaining CloudCanal containers
+Scripts: Several scripts for managing and maintaining CloudCanal containers

-If you don't have a Docker and Docker Compose environment, please refer to the Docker Official Documentation (version 17.x.x and above).
-You can also use the script provided in the directory to install it directly:
+If you do not have Docker and Docker Compose environments, refer to the Docker Official Documentation [6] (version 17.x.x and above).
+You can also use the provided script in the directory for installation:

-## On Ubuntu, Navigate to the Install_on_docker Directory
+## For Ubuntu, Navigate to the Install_on_docker Directory.

 bash ./support/install_ubuntu_docker.sh

-- Start CloudCanal, execute the installation script to start:
+- Launch CloudCanal, execute the installation script to start:

 ## Ubuntu